-Assn. of Learning Consultants (ALC)
+N.J.
+Association of Learning Consultants (NJALC)

 N.J.
 Assn. of Speech Language Specialists (NJASLS)

-NJASLS is a group dedicated to advocating for students with communication disabilities that affect or have an impact upon their educational performance.
-NJASLS also helps secure the conditions necessary for maximum efficacy of the speech language specialist practice, advances the standards of the profession of speech language pathology in an educational setting, and actively promotes the interests of members.
+NJASLS advocates for students with communication disabilities that affect or have an impact upon their educational performance.
+NJASLS also helps secure the conditions necessary for maximum efficacy of the speech language specialist, advances the standards of the profession of speech language pathology in an educational setting and actively promotes the interests of members.
 Those certified as speech language specialists or speech correctionists, retirees, students, as well as anyone interested in the field of communication disorders are invited to join.

 N.J.
 Council for Exceptional Children (NJCEC)

-SPEECH AND THEATER
+SPEECH AND THEATRE